MLHale/insure-nccoe-practice-guide-vetting/UsabilityScoring/README.md

   <li> Result equals the PGUS score </li>
 </ul>

 A custom metric using the below formula to calculate the PGUS score was developed.
+This score is calculated on the backend after the user completes the survey.

 x1,x2,...,x10 refers to Question 1, Question 2, ..., Question 10